AugusDogus/capy-bun/packages/native/README.md

 ## Overview

 This package provides a native shared library (`.dll`, `.dylib`, or `.so`) that wraps Capy UI's functionality, making it accessible from other languages via FFI.
-It's specifically designed to be consumed by the `capy-ts` TypeScript package.
+It's specifically designed to be consumed by the `typescript` TypeScript package.

 ## Building